fpagliughi/sockpp/README.md

 If you're using this library, tweet at me or send me a message, and let me know how you're using it.
 I'm always curious to see where it winds up!

+## New in v0.8.1

+This release attempts to fix some of the outstanding build issues on Windows with MSVC and resolv some old issues and PR commits.

+- Cherry picked most of the non-TLS commits in PR [#17](https://github.com/fpagliughi/sockpp/pull/17)
+    - Connector timeouts
+    - Stateless reads & writes for streaming sockets w/ functions returning `ioresult`
+    - Some small bug fixes
+    - No shutdown on invalid sockets
+- [#38](https://github.com/fpagliughi/sockpp/issues/38) Made system libs public for static builds to fix Windows
+- [#73](https://github.com/fpagliughi/sockpp/issue/73) Clone a datagram (UDP) socket
+- [#74](https://github.com/fpagliughi/sockpp/issue/74) Added `<sys/time.h>` to properly get `timeval` in *nix builds.
+- [#56](https://github.com/fpagliughi/sockpp/issue/56) handling unix paths with maximum length (no NUL term)
+- Fixed outstanding build warnings on Windows when using MSVC

 ## New in v0.8.0

 This was primarily a release of code that had been sitting in the develop branch for nearly a year.
 That code mostly improved CMake functionality for downstream projects.